Long-tail guide

 When the shoes route is not the best first click

 If you are still deciding between shoes, hoodies, bags, or general clothing, a narrow shoe page may feel too early.
 In that case, read the main guide first or compare category logic in the category-versus-hub guide.
+The shoe route is strongest when the product family is already settled.

 A smarter browsing sequence for sneaker-first users